What is it?

 - provide advice on types of appropriate exercise and sports

-- advising on appropriate pain management techniques such as use of heat or ice
+- advising on appropriate pain management techniques such as the use of heat or ice

-- providing advice on reducing factors which may worsen symptoms such as excessive weight
+- providing advice on reducing factors that may worsen symptoms such as excessive weight

 - use of adaptive equipment such as pencil grips and built up cutlery handles in order to assist with correct joint positioning and reduce fatigue and pain during activities of daily living

 All the difficulties associated with BHJS can be improved by an exercise programme that trains muscle strength, endurance and flexibility and teaches the child to take on challenges and to keep going when the going gets tough.

 It is as simple as that - targeted fitness training is the key